WordCamp Philippines 2012

 The group captured the essence of converging the Filipino WordPress community by tapping impressive speakers (local and foreign) that has been successful with the innovation brought by the WordPress platform and the underlying principle they stand for.

 WordCamp Philippines 2012 amazed the campers with their on-hooked topics, scheduling, great venue, personalized WordCamp swags, foodies, sponsors, and dynamic volunteers.

 WordCamp Philippine 2012 Round-up

-Keynote by Manuel L. Quezon III: Discussion run through the existing and very much updated selected government websites, how the state able to update a “jurassic”-style websites before when no one dares to touch and get in-charge with it.
-Manolo and his group hopes (in the future) that when the management/system re-shuffles at any given day – the government websites will remain manned, interactive, and gives a meaningful content, drive and traffic to serve its purpose on this era of information.
+Keynote by Manuel L. Quezon III: Discussion runs through the existing and updated selected government websites, how the state is able to update a “jurassic”-style website before when no one dares to touch and get in-charge with it.
+Manolo and his group hopes (in the future) that when the management/system re-shuffles at any given day – the government websites will remain manned, interactive, and give meaningful content, drive and traffic to serve its purpose in this era of information.

 The keynote cited government related concerns:

 the clean shots of using and publishing from WordPress

 the accepted standard look of a page and writing content

 government websites for the community to serve as a reference for discussions and database of information

 Track 1 Talk by Jayvee Fernandez: “Your Personal Brand”